Is dry January worth it?

 from the food choices you make afterwards.
 It can end up being a lot of

-intake, it’s worth thinking about your alcohol consumption if it’s something
+So, if you’re trying to lose weight, it’s worth thinking about your alcohol consumption if it’s something

 Another benefit from cutting down on alcohol is that you’ll